-Throughout the off-season, it’s a great time to work on your fundamentals before next years season.
-The following will go through the main steps in working on your kicking technique.
+During the off-season is the best time to work on your fundamentals before next season.
+The following article will go through the main steps in working on your kicking technique.

 Kicking needs to be worked on throughout all levels of Junior Footy.
 After watching some local senior footy on the weekend I was again surprised to see so many adults kicking with bad technique.
 The main problems I saw were;

 - Two hand ball drop

 - High Ball Drop

 - Tossing the ball up slightly to kick

 - Kicking across the line of the ball

 These issues can all be fixed throughout the junior development stage, and as coaches one of your goals should be to leave players with better skills than what they can into to the year with.

 The biggest thing we need to work on with our players is the ball drop.
 The ball drop accounts for most players ability to be a good kick or not.

 Holding the ball correctly is important as it assists in getting the rest of the kick right.
 Players want to make sure they hold the ball with their hands on the outside of the ball.
 Then you want to tell your players to point the end of the ball to the ground (a lot of players will point it to where they want to kick it).